 - Titles The Baptism of Christ (Proper)

 - Artist Benvenuto Tisi, called Garofalo, Italy, 1481 - 1559

 - Dimensions 23 3/4 x 15 7/8 in.
 (60.3 x 40.3 cm) frame: 33 3/4 × 24 3/4 × 3 1/4 in.
 (85.7 × 62.9 × 8.3 cm)

 - Credit Line Gift of the Samuel H. Kress Foundation, 1961.94

 - Classification Paintings

-1. According to the bill of sale from Contini-Bonacossi to Kress dated March 4, 1932 in the curatorial files of the Birmingham Museum of art and verified in the inventory of the contents of Cardinal Carlo Barberini's Palazzo Barberini alle Quattro Fontane dating from 1692-1704 as transcribed in Lavin, Marilyn Aronberg.
-Seventeenth-century Barberini Documents and Inventories of Art (New York: New York University Press, 1975), 434.
+1. According to the bill of sale from Contini-Bonacossi to Kress dated March 4, 1932 and verified in the inventory of the contents of Cardinal Carlo Barberini's Palazzo Barberini alle Quattro Fontane dating from 1692-1704 as transcribed in Marilyn Aronberg Lavin, Seventeenth-century Barberini Documents and Inventories of Art (New York: New York University Press, 1975), p.
+434. See object file.

-2. Provenance information from Shapley, Fern Rusk.
-Paintings from the Samuel H. Kress Collection, Italian Schools XV-XVI Century (London: Phaidon Press, 1968), 79.
+2. Fern Rusk Shapley, Paintings from the Samuel H. Kress Collection, Italian Schools XV-XVI Century (London: Phaidon Press, 1968), p.
+79.